mgriessler/Version-File/Readme.md

 # Known corner cases/bugs

 If there are two files: 210521 schematic.pdf and 200521 schematic.pdf and you attempt to version the 200521 file it will prompt you to confirm you want to rename the file to 210521 schematic.pdf.
-If you say yes nothing and you won't be informed.
+If you say yes nothing will happen and you won't be informed.
 I'm ok with this.